 According to a study carried out by TheMarker, the presence in Cyprus of significant numbers of war refugees, both Lebanese and foreign nationals, has led many Israeli vacationers to postpone or change their vacation plans.

-In one case, a group cancelled its return flight and hired a private plane from Tamir Aviation for the duration of its stay in Cyprus to ensure a quick retreat if necessary.
+In one case, which is being made public here for the first time, a group cancelled its return flight and hired a private plane from Tamir Aviation for the duration of its stay in Cyprus to ensure a quick retreat if necessary.

 Almost all organized tours from Cyprus to Israel have been cancelled.